-Mountain BizWorks Pop-Up in Shelby for April and May 2019
+Mountain BizWorks Pop-Up in Marion for September 18 through November 14, 2019

 We’re holding Foothills Launch “pop-up” offices in each of the Isothermal counties.
 The first pop-up was held in Rutherfordton from January-February.
 Thank you to our gracious host partner, the Town of Rutherfordton for helping to make it such a success.
-We held a dynamic Foundations business planning course and made startup or expansion loans to several local businesses.
+Our second pop-up office was held in Shelby from April-May.
+With wonderful support from the City of Shelby.
+In each office we have held dynamic Foundations business planning courses and made startup or expansion loans to several local businesses.

-Our next stop is Shelby in Cleveland County where we’ll be open Wednesdays and Thursdays for the months of April and May (address: 203 S. Washington St.).
+Our next stop is Marion in McDowell County where we’ll be open Tuesdays and Wednesdays for the months of mid September through mid November (address: 25 Brown Drive).
 Here are some of the activities planned to take place in the pop-up:

 - Open Office Hours: use our easy scheduling tool to book a free consultation with one of our lenders or program specialists.
 We look forward to learning more about your business goals and how Mountain BizWorks may be of assistance.